vdods/lvd/README.md

     NOTE TO SELF: The reason is because the log level is not equal to DBG in the first example, and for some reason, that prevents the newline from being printed.

--   Probably have `req` checks pass in a `std::function` that produces the explanation instead of a direct string, otherwise that string is getting made regardless of if the condition fails.
-Generally, make the `req` checks as fast as possible.
--   Make a `g_req_context` which the app can control, i.e. to set the output `Log` and the `FailureBehavior`.
 -   Is there a way to print the values of all parameters of the current function?
 This would be a nice way to make something a little more verbose than LVD_CALL_SITE() for caveman debugging purposes.
 -   Ideally, Log would implement std::ostream, and then all this business about HasCustomLogOutputOverload